mrocklin/mrocklin.github.io/index.md

 This is despite their relevance in today's dominant issues.

 Because of this imbalance I prefer to teach methods courses in technical fields outside of computer science.
-I traditionally serve as lab instructor for [CMSC-12100](http://www.cs.uchicago.edu/courses/description/CMSC/12100/9999-12-31%2000:00:00.00).
-I lecture a [similar course](http://matthewrocklin.com/cmsc15200) during the Summer.
+While at UChicago I traditionally served as lab instructor for [CMSC-12100](http://www.cs.uchicago.edu/courses/description/CMSC/12100/9999-12-31%2000:00:00.00). and lectured a [similar course](http://matthewrocklin.com/cmsc15200) during the Summer.

-* * * * *

-### Personal

-I'm fond of the outdoors.
-I enjoy cycling, hiking, and rock climbing.
-I also organize a [community ultimate frisbee game](http://mrocklin.github.com/hpfrisbee) here in Hyde Park, all are welcome.

 * * * * *